This post may contain affiliate links. Please see my disclosure policy for details.

 But, there are so many amazing things to do in Mandalay too!

-Personally, I found Mandalay ended up being one of my favourite cities in Myanmar.
+Personally, I found Mandalay was my favourite city in Myanmar.
 There were so many amazing streets and districts to explore.

 However, they aren’t completely unprepared for tourists.
 You will see ‘Be kind to tourists’ signs everywhere and so you’re in safe hands with the Burmese people.
 They can’t do enough for you.